1928 Brisbane City Council election

 The 1928 Brisbane City Council election was held on 18 February 1928 to elect the Lord Mayor and councillors for each of the 20 wards of the City of Brisbane.

 Results

 The ruling United Party changed its name to Nationalist Civic Party during the preceding term.

+These results do not include postal and absent votes, but are otherwise complete except where stated.